 3.2.5.
-Appropriate Enquiries and Difficulties Relating to Testifying about Sexual Orientation and Gender Identity
+Appropriate enquiries and difficulties relating to testifying about sexual orientation and gender identity

 Homosexuality remains a controversial topic for some Canadians.
 While the lives of Canadian lesbians and gay men have significantly improved in the last few decades, the levels of discrimination, homophobia and violence remain significant.
-Debates over the issue of same-sex marriage revealed that many Canadians held strong views against homosexuality.191 It is important that decision-makers reflect on their own prejudices and assumptions about homosexuality in order for them to be able to fairly assess the credibility of a sexual minority's testimony.
-The UNHCR Guidelines recommend that targeted training sessions be held to ensure adjudicators and staff possess an awareness of LGBTI issues and that LGBTI claimants are interviewed by officials who are well informed about the distinctive aspects of LGBTI refugee claims.192 The recurring training conducted by the IRB on sexual orientation and gender identity is certainly among the best practices in this area.193
+Debates over the issue of same-sex marriage revealed that many Canadians held strong views against homosexuality.
+It is important that decision-makers reflect on their own prejudices and assumptions about homosexuality in order for them to be able to fairly assess the credibility of a sexual minority's testimony.
+The UNHCR Guidelines recommend that targeted training sessions be held to ensure adjudicators and staff possess an awareness of LGBTI issues and that LGBTI claimants are interviewed by officials who are well informed about the distinctive aspects of LGBTI refugee claims.
+The recurring training conducted by the IRB on sexual orientation and gender identity is certainly among the best practices in this area.

 Claimants may have difficulties discussing their sexual orientation or gender identity.
 For refugees around the world, asylum claims based on political opinion, religion, nationality or race are for the most part well-known and established grounds.
-There is generally no sense of shame or feeling of self-oppression in revealing the kind of information required to found their claim on these grounds.
+There is generally no sense of shame or feeling of selfoppression in revealing the kind of information required to found their claim on these grounds.
 For sexual minorities, sexual orientation and gender identity issues may carry with them a sense of shame, self-hating and embarrassment given the very personal and private nature of the topic, and may be accompanied by fears of losing their life, freedom or livelihood.
-It is therefore important for decision-makers to keep in mind that it may be very difficult for sexual minorities to speak about their sexual orientation or gender identity and their lives, particularly to state officials.

-The UNHCR Guidelines concur and state that "[e]xperiences of disapproval and of "being different" or the "other" may result in feelings of shame, stigmatization or isolation."194 The Guidelines further suggest that some LGBTI individuals "may be deeply affected by feelings of shame, internalized homophobia and trauma, and their capacity to present their case may be greatly diminished as a consequence.
-Where the applicant is in the process of coming to terms with his or her identity or fears openly expressing his or her sexual orientation and gender identity, he or she may be reluctant to identify the true extent of the persecution suffered or feared."195
+It is therefore important for decisionmakers to keep in mind that it may be very difficult for sexual minorities to speak about their sexual orientation or gender identity and their lives, particularly to state officials.
+The UNHCR Guidelines concur and state that "[e]xperiences of disapproval and of "being different" or the "other" may result in feelings of shame, stigmatization or isolation."
+The Guidelines further suggest that some LGBTI individuals "may be deeply affected by feelings of shame, internalized homophobia and trauma, and their capacity to present their case may be greatly diminished as a consequence.
+Where the applicant is in the process of coming to terms with his or her identity or fears openly expressing his or her sexual orientation and gender identity, he or she may be reluctant to identify the true extent of the persecution suffered or feared."
+Since sexuality is linked to intimate aspects of an individual's personal identity, the EUCI held that adjudicators should not make adverse findings where it is accepted that disclosure of sexual orientation or identity is legitimately delayed due to the intimate nature of this aspect of human identity.
+199